Women for Women International response to the COVID-19 pandemic

 Through so many crises and conflicts, we’ve witnessed women playing a vital role in rebuilding shattered lives and communities.
 We know that getting women back into the classroom safely – where they can access skills, resources and emotional support – is vital to kickstarting a sustainable recovery from the pandemic.
 We are already seeing the positive effects as women are able to meet up in their savings groups, restart their businesses, get referrals to health services, and connect with support networks.

 There are so many more women waiting for an opportunity to enrol and start this journey.
-Find out more about sponsoring a sister through our programme.
+Find out more about supporting a Stand With Her sister through our programme.

 We know that getting women back into the classroom safely is vital to kickstarting a sustainable recovery from the pandemic.